Frequently Asked Questions About Child Support

 If you are already enrolled with MEP, you will need to speak with your enforcement officer if you are having difficulty getting your support payments, or if the other party is not paying.
 If MEP is not enforcing the order, there may be other options available to you, but you will need to get advice from a lawyer about what to do.

 Many forms for starting applications are available online, as well.
 You should get advice from a lawyer or speak with court staff to make sure you are filing the right documents for your case.
-You will usually have to file several documents to start an application, not just one or two.
+You will usually have to file several documents to start an application.

 In most cases, child support is paid until a child reaches the age of majority (which can differ between provinces – in Nova Scotia, the age is 19).
 Child support can extend past that time if the child is still dependent (for example, if they are still in school, or cannot support themselves because of a disability).